Friday, February 25, 2022

 -Breathe Easy

-With our update in late January we introduced a binaural beats option.
+With our last Android update, we introduced a binaural beats option.

 What are binaural beats?